 My name is Jim White and I grew up in Durham, North Carolina, but now live in Cary, North Carolina.
 I received my BA at UNC and majored in physics and psychology.
 I also have a MS from NCSU from the materials engineering department.During the 1990s I worked in telecommunications for Nortel Networks at Research Triangle Park.
-Since 2006 I have worked at North Carolina State University part-time at the Biodiversity and Spatial Information Center in David Clark Labs developing web mapping application, and now full-time as a programmer with the department of Entomology and Plant Pathology.
+From 2006 to 2019 I worked at North Carolina State University part-time at the Biodiversity and Spatial Information Center developing web mapping application, and now full-time as a programmer with the department of Entomology and Plant Pathology.
 A page I made while I was working as a contractor is White Coding and Maps.

 I have traveled overseas 3 times.
 Famous places I have visited are the pyramids, the Louvre, and the Tower of London, and the not so famous Arken Museum in Copenhagen .
 Things that I enjoy doing are working on the computer, genealogy, jogging, and following the Hurricanes.

 I continue to enjoy learning about physics and math.
-The latest atom smashers at the Relativistic Heavy Ion Collider and under construction at CERN are creating a quark gluon plasma.
+The latest atom smashers at the Relativistic Heavy Ion Collider and under construction at CERN.
 CERN was also where Tim Berners-Lee created the first web page.
 He invented the HTTP protocol and HTML, and started the World Wide Web Consortium (W3C).
-An interesting web site concerning the history of physics is the Cavendish Laboratory site.
+The picture on this page is of the Martian landscape.

 - The National Archives(UK)